 Another big advantage is that being on the same platform allows users to have different interfaces and diff ways to manage their data…they can view data under different lights so-to-speak and still be inside the same application.
 For example, they can look at the DAM module, see the data as assets, really designed for the asset mgt world but at the same time they can look at the same data from a document management point of view.
 For some users, it’s very important to have different ways of seeing their data.

-Interaction with your customers is a large part of designing the architecture behind the product.
+Interaction with your customers is a large part of designing the content management system architecture behind the product.
 You have to deal with real world use cases and rely sometimes on anecdotes that tell you what’s important and what’s isn’t.
 You have to be able to see that solving a particular problem for one customer could possibly help many other users do things better.

 Any particular ideas that you want to incorporate in the platform for future releases? [laughs] Uh, you want to see my to do list…..???